Blog

 Following the loss of his partner in 2019, Richard also wrote his third memoir and fifth book, The Madness of Grief.

-After living through the HIV epidemic, committing his life to faith and using his platform to educate and bring comfort on the process of grief, Richard is a knowledgeable source on LGBT+ issues, ethics, mental health and diversity and inclusion.
+After living through the HIV epidemic, committing his life to faith and using his platform to educate and bring comfort on the process of grief, Richard is a knowledgeable source on LGBTQ+ issues, ethics, mental health and diversity and inclusion.

 Gareth Thomas CBE